vaswin0/numLinAlgebra/README.md

 # numLinAlgebra

-change the python version in makefile accordingly
+change the python version in makefile to the one you have.

+For that version of python, install pybind11:

 pythonx.x -m pip install pybind11